abhishek-kumar-code/Redfish_Public/Specification.md

 #### Resource Responses

 Resources are returned as JSON payloads, using the MIME type `application/json`.
-Note that property names have [casing](#property-name-case) requirements in that they need to match the case specified in the Schema.
+Resource property names shall match the case specified in the [Schema](#resource-properties).

 ##### Context Property